corndog2000/AdvancedBackpackLight/README.md

 | #3 Botton     | Set Brightness based on light sensor       |        |
 | #4 Botton     | Turn off lights                            |        |

-The slide switch on the circuit board us used to toggle automatic brightness adjust.
-When in the on position the brightness of the leds will be adjusted based on the ambient light sensor reading.
+The slide switch on the circuit board is used to toggle automatic brightness adjust.
+When in the on position the brightness of the leds will be adjusted based on the ambient light sensor reading every three seconds.